 Competency Exam Policy

-Relevant experiential learning from NCCA-accredited personal training courses within the Fitness and Wellness industry (including ISSA LLC) can be transferred in to satisfy core or elective credit in CES degree programs.
+Relevant experiential learning from NCCA-accredited personal training courses within the Fitness and Wellness industry (including ISSA LLC) can be transferred in to satisfy core or elective credit in Lionel University degree programs.
 Credit will be awarded upon successful passing of a competency exam with a 75%.
-All competency exams must be completed within the students first term in the College of Exercise Science.
+All competency exams must be completed within the students first term in Lionel University.
 If an exam is not completed in the first term, a $15 fee will be charged to the student in order to take the exam.
 Students are allowed two attempts to pass the exam.
 After two unsuccessful attempts, transfer credit will not be awarded.

 NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION